 In theory, career personality tests reveal the hidden potential within you that you may not have realized was there.
 The goal: discover the best career for you.

-But, life is much more organic than that, and sometimes, those career personality tests wind up proving what you already knew or, worse, leading you down a road that you probably shouldn’t be taking.
+But, life is much more organic (and complicated) than that, and sometimes, those career personality tests wind up proving what you already knew or, worse, leading you down a road that you probably shouldn’t be taking.
 And, sometimes it’s not easy to tell!